ImXico/Cyberpunk/README.md

 Hey, [libKTX](https://github.com/libktx/ktx) is an awesome project!
 If you're already a libKTX user and you're happy with it, you should definitely stick with it.
 Same thing would apply if you were to start a larger, *pure Kotlin* project.
 It provides an *incredible* range of utilities, and makes full use of Kotlin's awesome features!

-That being said, if you're looking for a smoother Java interop or are carrying out a game jam, give Cyberpunk a try!
+That being said, if you're looking for a smoother Java interoperability or are carrying out a game jam, give Cyberpunk a try!

 ## Report Issues